alexjohnj/SACFiles.jl/README.md

 ### Reading Files

 The function `readsac` is used to read a SAC file into a data structure.
 There's three sets of methods for this function.
-The first two are `readsac(f::IOStream)` and `readsac(fname::AbstractString)`.
-These return a subtype of `AbstractSACData` initialised with the contents of the file.
+The first two are `readsac(f::IOStream;
+ascii=false)` and `readsac(fname::AbstractString; ascii=false)`.
+These return a
+subtype of `AbstractSACData` initialised with the contents of the file.
 These functions figure out the concrete type using the header of the file but they aren't type-stable as a result.

-For type-stability, there are the `readsac(T::Type{<:AbstractSACData}, f::IOStream)` methods.
+For type-stability, there are the `readsac(T::Type{<:AbstractSACData}, f::IOStream; ascii=false)` methods.
 These accept a concrete type (see below) as their first argument and use that as the return type.
 Note that these methods will throw an error if the type `T` doesn't match with the type of data declared in the file's header.

+To read an ASCII SAC file, pass `ascii=true` to the methods.
+Be warned that the parsing code isn't efficient and will use **a lot** of memory for large files.

 The function `readsachdr` reads just the header from a SAC file, returning an instance of `Header`.
+It also accepts an `ascii=true` keyword argument.

 ### Types